Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 How much do IV fluids cost at urgent care?

-The cost of IV fluids at urgent care depends on whether you have insurance and what your plan covers.
+The cost depends on whether you have insurance and what your plan covers.

-With insurance: You'll typically pay a copay of $25 to $75 for the urgent care visit.
-However, many clinics bill the IV fluid administration as a separate procedure.
-That additional charge can range from $100 to $200 and may not be fully covered, depending on your plan.
-You often won't know the total cost until the bill arrives.
+With insurance: You'll typically pay a copay of $25 to $75 for the visit.
+But many clinics bill the IV fluid administration separately.
+That extra charge can run $100 to $200 and may not be fully covered.
+You often won't know the total cost until the bill shows up.

-Without insurance: An urgent care visit with IV fluids typically costs $150 to $300 or more.
+Without insurance: An urgent care visit with IV fluids usually costs $150 to $300 or more.
 Some clinics charge a flat rate.
 Others bill the visit and the IV separately.

-Emergency room: If you go to the ER for IV fluids instead, expect to pay $500 to $3,000 or more.
-According to a 2024 analysis by eHealth, the average ER visit costs over $2,200 without insurance.
-For what is often the same bag of saline, the price difference is staggering.
+Emergency room: If you go to the ER for IV fluids, expect $500 to $3,000 or more.
+A 2024 eHealth analysis put the average ER visit at over $2,200 without insurance.
+For what's often the same bag of saline, that's a brutal markup.

 Mobile IV therapy: RevivaGo's IV hydration starts at $149 with no travel fees, no hidden charges, and no surprise bills.
 You know exactly what you'll pay before a provider arrives.
 For a detailed breakdown of pricing across different providers, check our guide to mobile IV therapy costs in Arizona.